Efficient simulation of a new class of Volterra-type SDEs: From path-dependent to standard SDEs

-The following theorem emphasizes the connection between this class of path-dependent Volterra SDEs and standard Brownian SDES as well as it provides existence and uniqueness results.
-We always work under the following assumption. \begin{assumption}[\textbf{Stochastic Fubini}] We assume interchangeability of Lebesgue and stochastic integration. \end{assumption}
+where $\xi^0$ is a random variable assumed to be independent of $W$ and $b,\, \sigma : [0,T]\times\R\rightarrow \R$ are Borel measurable functions.
+The key feature of the non-Markov stochastic process $X$ above is the nested dependency in the coefficients appearing in the SDEs.
+Indeed, the transformation from non-Markov to Markov, and back, is achieved by embedding a Markovian "memory process", which will be denoted by $\xi$, within the dynamics of the non-Markovian process $X$.

-Sufficient conditions for interchanging the order of ordinary integration (with respect to a finite measure) and stochastic integration (with respect to a square integrable martingale) are given in \cite[Thm.
-1]{KSZ78}, see also \cite[Thm.
-IV.65]{Protter}.
+The following theorem, whose proof is postponed to Appendix \ref{Sec:proof_thm:existence}, emphasizes the connection between the class of path-dependent SDEs, represented by the process $X$ above, and standard Brownian SDEs, represented by the process $\xi$ which we will introduce in a few lines.
+Moreover, it provides existence and uniqueness results.

 \begin{theorem} Let $\rho\ge 0$ and consider Equation~\eqref{eq:pathdepVolt}, namely